the weekly online newsletter, The Chronicler,

 Even though I have been accepted, can I still retake the SAT or ACT to see if I can get a higher score so that I can get a better academic scholarship?
 Do you superscore SATs?

 On a personal side note, although my children are ineligible to receive academic scholarship (due to the fact that they get free tuition), I have them take the SAT a number of times to try and get academic scholarship level scores.
 I have them take it for the first time when they are about 14 (or just about to turn 15) since I know that I am going to have them take it again and again until they do the best that they can do.
-I never want anyone to tell me that since my kids are, well, children of the Admissions Director, that they are getting a pass on doing well on the SATs.
-So far, my two eldest have done quite well, but only after taking it a second time.
-They both used a book called, Cracking the SAT, and they raised their score by a couple hundred points each.
+I never want anyone to tell me that since my kids are, well, children of the VP of Enrollment, that they are getting a pass on doing well on the SATs.
+So far, my three eldest have done quite well, but only after taking it a second or third time.
+They used a book called, Cracking the SAT, and they raised their score by a couple hundred points each.
 If you are going for scholarship, this is the book to get!

 Whatever the final score is the day that the student arrives on campus in the fall is the final scholarship score we go with.
 I hope this helps!